zbrookle/avionix/docs/source/user_guide/using_external_helm_charts.rst

 External helm charts can be included by placing them in the dependencies parameter of the :any:`ChartInfo` object that must be passed to :any:`ChartBuilder`.
-Additionally the values that would normally be passed to the chart dependency in *values.yaml* can be passed in the :any:`ChartDependency` object's *values* parameter.
+Additionally, the values that would normally be passed to the chart dependency in *values.yaml* can be passed in the :any:`ChartDependency` object's *values* parameter.

 For example, this is how you could use the